-Aulani and Beaches Turks & Caicos are two of the three highest-scoring family resorts in our database — but they're fundamentally different products.
+Aulani and Beaches Turks & Caicos are two of the three highest-scoring family resorts in our database.
+But they're fundamentally different products.
 This comparison only matters if you're actually deciding between them.
 If you are, the right answer depends on your kids' ages, your tolerance for à la carte pricing, and how much Disney IP matters to your family.

 The headline numbers